hanabi/hanabi.github.io/Reference.md

   * If that is impossible, assume a *Prompt*.
   * If that is impossible, assume a *Finesse*.
   * If that is impossible, assume a *Bluff*.
 * Similarly, players should also use *Occam's Razor* to tell the difference between the various kinds of *Finesses* and *Bluffs* and special moves - they should always prefer the "move" that gets the least amount of blind-cards played.
-(A move that only gets a single "blind" card played is simpler than a move that gets two "blind" cards, and so forth.)
+(A move that only gets a single blind card played is simpler than a move that gets two blind cards, and so forth.)

 ### Team Distribution Principle